jfischoff/trek/development-notes.md

 - Some packages have package.yaml's that are not used.
 - I'm on some wierd branch ... that is going to be become master ... at least for now.
 - Had to make repo public to get CI ... oh well.
+- CI is failing on hspec-discover not being on the path ... twitter probably knows how to fix that.